Skip to Content

 Many polythene covers contain additives to protect them from UV degradation.
-A cover of this size and resistance to sunlight will last for at least 4 to 5 years.
+A body of this size and resistance to sunlight will last at least 4 to 5 years.
 Its structure can also be made from high-tensile galvanized steel tubes; this varies between manufacturers.

 What Can Be Done To Extend The Life Expectancy Of Your Polytunnel?

-When you purchase a polytunnel, you want to ensure that your investment will last as long as possible.
-This is because the framework of the polytunnel will outlast the polythene cover.
+When you purchase a polytunnel, you want to ensure your investment lasts as long as possible.
+This is because the framework of the Polytunnel will outlast the polythene cover.

 Hot spots can degrade the polythene plastic over time.

 In the video below, I show you how to build a polytunnel step by step.
 During this installation, you see all the ways to make the life expectancy of your tunnel last much longer.
-If you consider buying a tunnel, I urge you to watch the video.
+If you are considering buying a tunnel, I urge you to watch the video.

 One option would be sheeting the Polytunnel properly to extend the life expectancy.

-Please ensure that your polythene cover becomes slack; regular re-tensioning will be required as time goes on.
+Please ensure that your polythene cover becomes slack; regular re-tensioning will be required as time passes.

-When moving your polytunnel into place, it is important to consider and surrounding plant life.
-Even the slightest friction between the plastic cover on your polytunnel and any plants that may surround it can cause costly repairs far earlier in the life of your polytunnel.
+When moving your Polytunnel into place, it is important to consider and surrounding plant life.
+Even the slightest friction between the plastic cover on your Polytunnel and any plants that may wrap it can cause costly repairs far earlier in the life of your Polytunnel.

-You can help prevent this by ensuring that the vegetation isn’t too close and can be cut back when vegetation growth occurs to reduce the risk of damage to your polytunnel.
+You can help prevent this by ensuring that the Vegetation isn’t too close and can be cut back when Vegetation grows to reduce the risk of damage to your Polytunnel.

 If, on the other hand, damage does occur, make sure to promptly repair the damage to ensure that the problem doesn’t worsen.